WARNING: Still Under Construction

 After I got all the Rockler components and assembled the router table, I got an email stating that Incra had a good sale on their small router table fence.
 Since I already had their Wonder Fence add on I emailed them about adding it to the fence that was on sale.
 As a result of my email I got a call from one of their Customer Service representatives.
 He said that I needed an upgrade on the fence so the Wonder Fence would fit.
 He worked out a spacial package deal for me at the sale price.
 Incra is a great company to work with.

 I had to extend the router table to accommodate the Incra fence.
 To do that I added steel extensions to the Rockler table stand.
 On top of them I added two scrap 2x6 boards and discovered that some scrap laminate flooring would make the table extension perfectly even with the top of the router table.
 I added a scrap of mahogany on that to mount the Incra jig.
 If I was able to do this all over again I would have waited until I could afford an Incra table top and stand or I would have made my own stand.
 While this set up works it's not as stable as I would like and I need fix that somehow.
-My projects for the workshop include adding better dust collection, drawers and other storage to the Rockler base.
-I have the design drawn up but I'm lacking the materials and time.
+My future projects for the workshop include adding better dust collection, drawers and other storage to the Rockler base.
+I have the design drawn up but I'm lacking the materials, money and time.

 The garage side of the building houses my custom 2001 PT Cruiser and has a storage area along the wall.
 The shelves are almost filled with Christmas decorations, but the cupboards and drawers are starting to get filled up.
 We will be deciding what needs to be stored in them and getting them filled up.

 Recently I was able to find a place for some of the things that were still in the garage after we moved.
 We're now able to get our Chrysler Town & Country van into the garage.
 I was so happy when we cleared space for the van that I had designed the building to be deeper than most garages.
 The van will fit into the garage far enough so that we can open the back hatch and still have my plywood storage and walkway in front of it.
 Yes, I need a picture of that.
+I'll be adding information on this side of the building on my Garage page.

 It’s all still a work in progress and will be for quite a few more months, but at least I'm finally making progress.
 The progress is significant enough for me to actually get back to my woodworking and I’m really enjoying that.
-I am finally able to post some pictures of some more new woodworking projects as well as improvements to the shop.
-Some have been added to my YouTube channel.
+I am finally able to post some pictures and videos of some more new woodworking projects as well as improvements to the shop.
+Some of the videos have been added to my YouTube channel.
 I am so happy that we decided to fully insulate the building when we had it built.
 I'd sure hate to have to do that now that it's full of stuff.
 The insulation makes the workshop more pleasent to work in and will allow the future addition of AC and heating.

 This website was created and is maintained by Don Bullock.